apache/james-project/upgrade-instructions.md

 Concerned products: Cassandra Guice server (with and without rabbitMQ)

-James is no longer tested against Elasticsearch 6.3.2 but instead against Elasticsearch 7.10.2 Users are recommended to upgrade to this version as well.
+James is no longer compatible with Elasticsearch 6.x.
+The new environment uses Elasticsearch 7.10.2 and users are recommended to upgrade to this version as well.

 This [link](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/rolling-upgrades.html) describes a possible update procedure: